AI-Stuff/layered/README.md

 understand the concepts of deep learning.

-You can use this repository when doing your own implementation of neural networks which I highly recommend if you are interested in understanding them.
+You can use this repository when doing your own implementation of neural networks what I highly recommend if you are interested in understanding them.
-It makes sure you correctly understand all the details.
+It's a good way to build intuition and allows you to verify your understanding.
 For example, I had a small misunderstanding of the backpropagation formula.
 My network still trained but I found the mistake by numerical gradient checking.

 Instructions
 ------------